How Long Does Alcohol Stay On Your Breath?

 How long does alcohol stay on your breath?
 The more alcohol you consume, the longer it will stay in your blood.
 So if there’s alcohol in your blood, it can be detected in your breath.
 Over time, alcohol abuse can lead to chronic diseases and other serious problems, including alcohol use disorder and problems with learning, memory, and mental health.

-Many people with early signs of alcoholism do recover, but setbacks are common among people in alcohol treatment.
+How long does alcohol stay in your breath?
+Many people with early signs of alcoholism recover, but setbacks are common in alcohol treatment.
 Seeking professional help early can prevent relapse to drinking.
 Behavioral therapies can help people develop skills to avoid and overcome triggers, such as stress, that might lead to drinking.
-Medications also can help deter drinking during times when individuals may be at greater risk of relapse (e.g., divorce, death of a family member).
+Medications can also help deter drinking when individuals may be at greater risk of relapse (e.g., divorce or death of a family member).

 Drunk Driving available from: https://www.nhtsa.gov/risky-driving/drunk-driving – National Highway Traffic Safety Administration

 Impaired Driving: Get the Facts – Centers for Disease Control and Prevention Available from: https://www.cdc.gov/transportationsafety/impaired_driving/impaired-drv_factsheet.html

 [3-4] Blood Alcohol Level – U.S. Department of Health and Human Services National Institutes of Health

 Alcohol breath testing – National Center for Biotechnology Information

 Excessive Alcohol Use – Centers for Disease Control and Prevention Available from: https://www.cdc.gov/chronicdisease/resources/publications/factsheets/alcohol.htm

 Alcohol Abuse Source: Understanding Alcohol Use Disorder available from: https://www.niaaa.nih.gov/publications/brochures-and-fact-sheets/understanding-alcohol-use-disorder